Bindoon, Western Australia: History

+Facilities

 Christian Brothers' school

 The locality is most notable for the extensive campus of the Christian Brothers boarding school, known as Bindoon.
 The school is now called Edmund Rice College.
 It was previously Catholic Agricultural College at Bindoon.
 Before that it was called Keaney College, named in honour of its former principal Br.
 Paul Francis Keaney, who used young child migrants as forced labour to construct the college's huge stone building.
 Historically, the school was called Bindoon Boys Town, which started in 1938.
 The name was changed after revelations of institutionalised cruelty to Australian and migrant children.
 A series of inquiries, as well as the research of Margaret Humphreys, found that systemic sexual, physical and emotional abuse was perpetrated at the school.
 In one instance, a priest used a bullet attached to a stick to penetrate students as a form of punishment.

 In 1989, Senator Jean Jenkins, the Australian Democrats senator for Western Australia, raised the issue in the nation's Senate on behalf of the Child Migrant Friendship Society of Western Australia and a number of individual former child migrants who had asked for her support.

 In 1994, the Parliament of Western Australia was presented a petition with 30,000 signatures which demanded an inquiry into the sexual and physical assaults that took place in Bindoon.
 Other institutions run by the Christian Brothers in Castledare, Clontarf and Tardun were also named in the petition.
 The child abuse that took place at Bindoon is alluded to in the 2011 film Oranges and Sunshine, which portrays the dedication of British social worker Margaret Humphreys in seeking justice for child migrants.

 In December 2014, a royal commission found that "Christian Brothers leaders knew of allegations of sexual abuse of children at four WA orphanages, including Bindoon, and failed to manage the homes to prevent the systemic ill-treatment for decades."
 It also found that the institution was concerned by the cost of legal proceedings, and "there was no sentiment of recognising the suffering of the survivors."